Andrew Blunt: Campaign manager

-In 2004 Blunt managed his brother's successful campaign for governor in 2004.
-In 2010 Blunt managed his father's campaign for U.S. Senate, in which Roy Blunt defeated then-Secretary of State Robin Carnahan by 14 points.
+In 2004, Blunt built on his campaign management electoral success by managing his brother's successful campaign for governor.
+In 2010, Blunt managed his father's campaign for U.S. Senate, featuring two powerhouse families in Missouri politics.
+Then Congressman Roy Blunt defeated then-Secretary of State Robin Carnahan by 14 points.
 The campaign carried 112 of Missouri's 114 counties, leading Senator Blunt to a winning margin of 14 percent, the largest midterm win in a Missouri Senate race since 1994.
 Politico called it one of the Top 10 campaigns in the country in 2010.
 Andy Blunt managed his father's successful campaign for re-election to the United States Senate in 2016.
-Opponents questioned whether Blunt's simultaneous lobbying and campaign management was a conflict of interest, a charge with Blunt denied.
+The 2016 race was one of the most competitive in the country where Senator Roy Blunt defeated a rising star in the Democratic Party that featured three visits to the state by then Vice President Joe Biden.

 FEC inquiry

-In 2016, the Federal Elections Commission has asked questions pertaining to Blunt's management of two Political Action Committees that contributed to his father's 2016 Senate re-election campaign.
+In 2016, the Federal Election Commission has asked questions pertaining to Blunt's management of two Political Action Committees that contributed to his father's 2016 Senate re-election campaign.
 The FEC dismissed those assertions finding no wrongdoing.